 - Studying the language to reach the required advanced level

 - Creation of the Arrima profile

-- Presentation of the DDI before MIDI
+- Presentation of the DDI before MIFI

-- Score assignment by MIDI
+- Score assignment by MIFI

 Stage 3 – Evaluation of the application by the provincial government